luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/05-step-4-background-path.md

 <!-- CLEANED /div --><!-- CLEANED /div -->

-- **Bio**: You are a smart machine that was on the cusp of achieving intelligence when the programmers reshaped you.
+- **Bio:** You are a smart machine that was on the cusp of achieving intelligence when the programmers reshaped you.

 ---